samulisuomi/basket-frontend/README.md

 # basket-frontend

-Shopping list manager built with React, Redux and Material-UI
+Shopping list manager built with React, Redux and Material-UI.
+Deployed at http://sasuomi.github.io/basket-frontend

+## Browser support
+* Should work and look fine in latest versions of Chrome, Firefox, Safari, Edge and IE11.
+* Should be usable in IE9+ but the layout will look a bit odd due to the usage of flexbox.

-## Future improvements:
+## Future improvements
-* Use Immutable to remove Object.assigns and to boost performance.
 * Split actions and reducers to domain specific files.
-* Use CSS Modules (or similar) to have non-global styles. (?)
+* Maybe use CSS Modules (or similar) to have non-global styles.
+Currently "namespacing" is done manually.
+* Maybe use Immutable (to remove Object.assigns and to boost performance).
+* Add a backend service and tweak/expand parts with TODO comments to utilize one.

 # Development